 Alex Chang is the Associate Director of Alumni Relations focusing on Asian Pacific American and international alumni programs.
 Alex joined the Alumni Association and the APAA in January 2007, and is primarily responsible for the planning, development and implementation of events and programs that service USC’s Asian Pacific alumni and students.
 He also supports all of the USC Alumni Association’s signature programs.
 Alex brings with him extensive knowledge in community relations, marketing and event coordination; having served in these capacities with the Los Angeles Dodgers and Anschutz Entertainment Group (AEG).
 He comes to the APAA directly from Party Planners West, Inc. where he coordinated large-scale corporate events.
 He graduated with a BS from USC Marshall School of Business and holds an MA degree in kinesiology & sport management from Cal State Long Beach.

 Angela Teng is the Manager of the Asian Pacific Alumni Association.
 With her previous roles in marketing communications and design in various industries for the last 10 years, Angela brings her expertise in creative design and writing, public and media relations, and marketing and social media strategies to USC.
 She joined the USC Alumni Association in September of 2013 and is responsible for helping with the planning, implementation, and management of specific public relations events, activities, projects and programs to enhance the public’s awareness of the APAA.
 She is also charged with producing marketing and informational materials as well as managing the digital and social media assets for the APAA.
-Angela graduated from University of California, San Diego with a BA in Political Science and Chinese Studies in 2000 and is currently pursuing a Master’s degree in Communication Management from the USC Annenberg School for Communication and Journalism.
+Angela graduated from University of California, San Diego with a BA in Political Science and Chinese Studies in 2000 and graduated in 2017 with a Master’s degree in Communication Management from the USC Annenberg School for Communication and Journalism.